dili021/Design-teardown/README.md

 ![screenshot](img/Screenshot.jpg)

-A clone of the beautifull new york times editorial.
+A heatmap of the smashing magazine website

 ## Built With